seud0nym/sigenergy2mqtt/README.md

 - `SIGENERGY2MQTT_HASS_DEVICE_NAME_PREFIX` :
   - The prefix to use for Home Assistant entity names.
 Example: A prefix of 'prefix' will prepend 'prefix ' to names (default: '')
 - `SIGENERGY2MQTT_HASS_DISCOVERY_ONLY`:
   - Set to 'true' to e xit immediately after publishing discovery.
-Does not read values from the ModBus interface, except to probe for device configuration.
+Does not read values from the Modbus interface, except to probe for device configuration.
 - `SIGENERGY2MQTT_MQTT_BROKER` :
   - The hostname or IP address of an MQTT broker (default: 127.0.0.1)
 - `SIGENERGY2MQTT_MQTT_PORT` :